sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 To customize configuration settings with an override file, create an empty yaml file (e.g. `override.yaml`) and configure overrides.

 > WARNING: __DO NOT__ copy the [default values file](https://github.com/sourcegraph/deploy-sourcegraph-helm/blob/main/charts/sourcegraph/values.yaml) as a boilerplate for your override file.
-You will be risk having outdated values during upgrade.
+You risk having outdated values during upgrades.

 Example overrides can be found in the [examples](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples) folder.
 Please take a look at our examples before providing your own configuration and consider using them as boilerplates.